Source: Cowboys will have a representative present at Kaepernick workout

 The workout will be held on Saturday in Atlanta.
 NFL clubs were informed of the private workout, according to a copy of a memo obtained by ESPN.

-The controversial quarterback addressed the workout via twitter, saying “I’m just getting word from my representatives that the NFL league office reached out to them about a workout in Atlanta on Saturday.
+The controversial quarterback addressed the workout on Twitter, saying “I’m just getting word from my representatives that the NFL league office reached out to them about a workout in Atlanta on Saturday.
 I’ve been in shape and ready for this for 3 years, can’t wait to see the head coaches and GMs on Saturday.”

 Kaepernick hasn’t played since the 2016 season.
 In October of the 2017 season, Kaepernick filed a collusion complaint against NFL owners claiming he had been blackballed by owners for protesting against police brutality and for social justice reforms during the national anthem.
 In February of this year, that complaint was settled.